gonative-cc/sui-native/bitcoin_executor/README.md

 - SPV and Relayer handle reorgs, however the Executor doesn't handle reorgs
   - We need to update UTXO management to handle reorgs: add versioning and cleanups.
 - Executor should use SPV to trustlessly verify blocks and independently handle reorgs.
+- Currently we only support `Segwit` transactions.
+Other type of transactions have to be implemented: Taproot, Legacy (P2PK).

 ## Overall Architecture